Joan Eardley: Glasgow 1940–1948

 In January 1940 Eardley enrolled at the Glasgow School of Art as a day student where she studied under Hugh Adam Crawford and was influenced by the Scottish Colourists.
 The work of the Polish artist Josef Herman, who arrived in Glasgow in 1940 and met Eardley, was also an influence.
 She met the painter Margot Sandeman, who became a close and lifelong friend.
 Sandeman and Eardley would often paint together and also shared family holidays and camping trips.
 In 1941, they acquired a horse and caravan and travelled around Loch Lomond to paint and sketch.
-For many years, they also visited Corrie on the Isle of Arran, using an outhouse, "The Tabarnacle", as a studio.
+For many years, they also visited Corrie on the Isle of Arran, using an outhouse, "The Tabernacle", as a studio.

 By 1942, Eardley had completed the School of Art's General Course and began the diploma course in drawing and painting.
 The next year she was awarded the diploma in drawing and painting.
 Her diploma painting, a self-portrait in oil on plyboard, is her only extant example of formal portraiture and she was awarded the school's Sir James Guthrie Prize for it.
 Her tutor Hugh Adam Crawford recognised her talent and bought the work to hang in his home.
 Her biographer Christopher Andreae notes it as nevertheless a remarkably informal picture, a precursor to the charcoal studies she made in Italy and these in turn a preparation for her many drawing, pastels and paintings of Glasgow street children.
 The prize, a biography of Guthrie by Sir James L. Caw and published by Macmillan & Co. of London in 1932, is still in the possession of Eardley's family.

 After graduating in 1943 Eardley trained as a teacher at Jordanhill Teacher Training College, but she never liked classroom teaching and left after one term.
 She chose instead to work as a joiner's apprentice with a small boat building firm in Bearsden.
 This work, which, throughout 1944 included painting camouflage patterns on landing craft for the war effort, allowed Eardley to attend evening classes at the Glasgow School of Art until 1946.
 During the war, her painting of her shipyard work mates, The Mixer Men, was shown at Royal Glasgow Institute of the Fine Arts.
 Around 1945 Eardley appears to have made a small number of prints using a wood engraving technique but did not continue with the method.
 Eardley went back to London for a short time and, during 1947, spent time in Lincoln working on a mural commission for a school.
 She returned to Scotland to continue her studies in 1947 at Hospitalfield House, in Arbroath under James Cowie, who influenced her choice of everyday subject matter.
 In 1948 Eardley returned to the Glasgow School of Art to complete a post-diploma course.